-BYU Police is the preferred contact for reporting campus crimes; however, students and employees may also report criminal incidents to CSAs, who are individuals who have responsibility for campus security or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.
-The individuals, departments, and organizations listed on page 16 are currently designated as CSAs for BYU.
+The JCSO is the preferred contact for reporting campus crimes while participating in the Jerusalem Center program.
+However, students and employees may also report criminal incidents to CSAs, who are individuals who have responsibility for campus security, the authority to institute corrective measures for Title IX purposes, or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.

+The individuals, departments, and organizations listed below are currently designated as CSAs for the Jerusalem Center.
 CSA designations may change from year to year as individual responsibilities are modified.
-Any student wishing to report a Clery Act Crime to a CSA can find the CSA's contact information in the campus directory located at https://my.byu.edu/ under the "Communication" tab.
+Any student wishing to report a Clery Act Crime to a CSA can find the CSA's contact information in the campus directory located at my.byu.edu under the "Communication" tab.

-CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a BYU CSA to the Clery Act compliance coordinator.
-CSAs may also report Clery Act Crimes to BYU Police.
+CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a Jerusalem Center CSA to the Clery Act compliance coordinator.
+CSAs may also report Clery Act Crimes to the JCSO.
 CSAs are not responsible for reporting crimes they hear about indirectly or when acting outside their professional capacities.
 Likewise, faculty members who are CSAs due to responsibilities outside the classroom only act in the role of a CSA while fulfilling those responsibilities, such as acting as a faculty advisor to a club.